manavpatel1310/calculator/README.md

 ## Demo

+Try the live demo: [Calculator Web App](https://manavpatel1310.github.io/calculator/)

-You can try the calculator by opening the `index.html` file in your web browser.
+You can also run it locally by opening the `index.html` file in your web browser.

 ## Installation